pedrovillalobos/posts-csv-export-with-rank-math/readme.txt

 == Description ==

-WP Export Rank Math is a comprehensive export solution for WordPress sites using the Rank Math SEO plugin.
+Posts CSV Export with Rank Math is a comprehensive export solution for WordPress sites using the Rank Math SEO plugin.
 This plugin allows you to export all essential Rank Math SEO data including scores, keywords, structured data, and link information to CSV format for analysis and reporting.

 = Key Features =